abrotman/BIMI_MUA/bimi_mua.md

 There exist a large number of MBPs that accept mail for multiple domains.
 It could be that there is a primary domain with some side aliases, or a large hosting company.
-These types of entities may which to explore using a DNAME to link the data between these various domains.
+These types of entities may wish to explore using a DNAME to link the data between these various domains.
 One possible solution could be to do something such as: